-The Sub-Fund can only use leverage when borrowing money and then the Sub-Fund's leverage will be expected at a maximum of 150% using the commitment method of calculation and 180% using the gross method of calculation.
+The Sub-Fund can only use leverage through borrowing of cash and / or using derivative instruments.
+The Sub-Fund's leverage will be expected at a maximum of 150% using the commitment method of calculation and 180% using the gross method of calculation.